 Where quoted market prices are available in an active market, securities are classified within Level 1 of the valuation hierarchy.
 Level 1 securities include money market funds, equity securities and fixed income securities (bond funds).
-If quoted market prices are not available, then fair values are estimated by using pricing models or quoted prices of securities with similar characteristics.
+If quoted market prices are not available, then fair values are estimated by using quoted prices of securities with similar characteristics or independent asset pricing services and pricing models, the inputs of which are market-based or independently sourced market parameters, including, but not limited to, yield curves, interest rates, volatilities, prepayments, defaults, cumulative loss projections and cash flows.
+Such securities are classified in Level 2 of the valuation hierarchy.
 Level 2 securities include U.S. Treasury and agency securities, pooled income funds and fixed income securities.
-The inputs used by the pricing service to determine fair value may include one or a combination of observable inputs such as benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers and reference data market research publications.
+In certain cases where Level 1 or 2 inputs are not available, securities are classified within Level 3 of the hierarchy.
+See the table below for inputs and valuation techniques used for Level 3 securities.
+Fair value determinations for Level 3 measurements of securities are the responsibility of the Finance office.